On the geometry of silent and anisotropic big bang singularities: Results

 for all $\tau\leq 0$, where $K_{\infty,0,l}$ only depends on $s_{\cweight,l}$, $c_{\cweight,1}$, $\Lambda$ and $(\bM,\bge_{\refer})$; and $K_{\infty,1,l}$ only depends on $s_{\cweight,l}$, $c_{\cweight,1}$ and $(\bM,\bge_{\refer})$. \end{thm} \begin{remark} In this setting, $\Omega$ and $\mSb_{b}$ vanish.
 Combining these observations with (\ref{eq:OmegaplussumellAsqbdpnegscintro}) yields

 On the other hand, fixing constants $p_{A}$ satisfying these relations yields a vacuum solution to Einstein's equations of the form (\ref{eq:gKasnergenn}).
 We expect this solution to be stable in symmetry classes such that $\g^{A}_{BC}=0$ for $A<\min\{B,C\}$. \end{remark} \begin{remark} In the case of $3+1$-dimensions, it is sufficient to assume that $\g^{1}_{23}=0$.
-More optimistically, one could hope that it would be sufficient to assume that $\g^{1}_{23}$ converges to zero. \end{remark} \begin{proof} The statement is an immediate consequence of Remarks~\ref{remark:SobestofhmlUmKsymmetry} and \ref{remark:SobconvofmKsymmetry}, keeping in mind that \cite[(7.72)]{RinWave} holds. \end{proof}
+More optimistically, one could hope that it would be sufficient to assume that $\g^{1}_{23}$ converges to zero. \end{remark} \begin{remark} Remark~\ref{remark:AsInfoID} is equally relevant in the present setting. \end{remark} \begin{proof} The statement is an immediate consequence of Remarks~\ref{remark:SobestofhmlUmKsymmetry} and \ref{remark:SobconvofmKsymmetry}, keeping in mind that (\ref{eq:DeltavarrhorelvariationEiintro}) holds. \end{proof}

 The next result concerns the Einstein-scalar field equations.